 Santiago de Compostela to Finisterre

 From the 1st until the 8th of September 2016, I traveled to Spain to walk my shortest Camino yet.
 It would take me from Santiago to the Atlantic coast, the end of the world.
-The Camino Finisterre is seen by many as an extension to the longer Camino Frances and watching the sunset by the sea can be a better way to say goodbye to your Camino pals.
+The Camino Finisterre is seen by many as an extension to the longer Camino Frances and watching the sunset by the sea can be a better way to say goodbye to your Camino friends.
 I met some amazing people, from all parts of the world.
-I wrote about my times and the people I met.
+Below, you can read about my times and the people I met.

 September 1st, 2016 – Day 0